 Lowell is a larger medium-sized city located in the state of Massachusetts.
 With a population of 110,699 people and 25 constituent neighborhoods, Lowell is the fourth largest community in Massachusetts.
-Lowell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Lowell was built prior to World War II, making it one of the older and more historic cities in the country.

 Lowell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lowell is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lowell who work in office and administrative support (12.62%), sales jobs (8.32%), and food service (6.95%).